hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Get the location of an existing container on the CDN.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Get the location of the container 'my_cdn_container':